drhsqlite/pikchr/doc/grammar.md

      double-quotes (U+0022).
 Within the string literal, a double-quote character can be escaped using backslash (U+005c).
 A backslash can also be used to escape a backslash.
-No other escape sequences are recognized.
+No other escape sequences are recognized and standalone backslashes are elided from the output.
+     Newlines are permitted in strings.

   *  COLORNAME &rarr;  One of the 140 official HTML color names, in any mixture of upper and lower cases.
 The value of a COLORNAME is an integer which is the 24-bit RGB value of that color.
 Two additional color names of "None" and "Off" are also recognized and